rubynarwal/Javascript/README.md

 ##  "JS stands for JavaScript"(JAVASCRIPT)💕

-*In this repository i will share some basic problems.*
+*In this repository i will share some basic problems and projects.*

 **✨✨✔✨✨